 Inappropriate behavior is unequivocally not tolerated at St. Joseph’s Indian School.
 A zero-tolerance policy is strictly enforced throughout our programs.
 In addition to internal policies, we are a member of the Coalition of Residential Excellence (CORE), which is a national organization committed to ensuring quality care for children and youth in residential communities.
 St. Joseph’s is accredited by the Council on Accreditation, which imposes rigid standards in all aspects of our organization, particularly regarding the health, safety and rights of clients/students.
+Our elementary school is accredited by the state of South Dakota, meeting all of the educational requirements of the state.

 There are several policies in place at St. Joseph's to protect our students from abuse.